 Hang the Lot of You

-Why not use wooden ones and have done with it, I hear you ask?
+Why not use wooden pegs and have done with it, I hear you ask?
 No more faffing about.
 Why, that’s no fun, where’s the colour in your life, and in any case the wooden variety look suspiciously dirty, the last thing you want for pristine washing.
-Ok, I admit there are some lurking at the bottom of the pile, and that’s exactly what they are, bottom of the otherwise plastic heap.
+OK, I admit there are some lurking at the bottom of the pile, and that’s exactly what they are, bottom of the otherwise plastic heap.
 Good for painty overalls and nothing else.
 I have no intention letting them grasp my best white blouse.